-Let’s start this list with an American documentary that gives an elaborate insight into the world of corporate corruptions.
+Let’s start this list with an American documentary that gives an elaborate insight into the world of corporate corruption.
 Well, Dirty Money is just that and paints an interesting picture of polished crime and illegal money.
 Each hour-long episode of this docuseries deals with one major case of corporate corruption and takes the viewers through interviews with the key players of the game.
-The show first premiered on January 2016 on Netflix and features executive producer Alex Gibney.
+The show first premiered in January 2016 on Netflix and features executive producer Alex Gibney.

 13. Dynasty (2017)

 Dynasty revolves around the wealthy heiress Fallon Carrington who is not quite happy to see her billionaire father Blake engaged to Cristal, who is her rival at her ancestral company.
 Fallon plots to disrupt the engagement, but she fails and has to lose one of her promotions.
 She then partners with her other colleagues and tries to sabotage Cristal, both personally and professionally.
 Packed with hidden agendas, gold diggers, and opportunistic relatives, the Carrington mansion, which presents a harmonious front externally, is not what it seems like.

 Dynasty comes from developers Josh Schwartz, Stephanie Savage, and Sallie Patrick and features Elizabeth Gillies as Fallon Carrington, Grant Show as Blake Carrington, and Nathalie Kelley as Cristal.
 ‘Dynasty’ was first released on October 11, 2017, on The CW in the United States and on Netflix for the international audience.